SealJonny/nextsyncengine/README.md

 ### ⚙️ Usage
 Type `./path/to/nextsyncengine` in your terminal (may need sudo if procces.log is owned by root) this will print out all available commands and options with a short explanation.

+ **⚠️Important: Do NOT change or delete the local and remote root folder or their content while the application is running!**

 ### 📜 Logs